Blue Alert issued after deputy shooting in North Texas

 Investigators are looking for a man with a thin build.
 He was last seen wearing a dark flat-billed cap and driving a white four-door Cadillac.

-The sheriff’s office says a deputy attempted to pull the man over around 7:30 p.m.
+The sheriff’s office says Deputy Breanton Chitwood attempted to pull the man over around 7:30 p.m.
 Monday at the Jolly Truck Stop.
-When the deputy walked up, they say he was shot and returned fire.
-According to Clay County Sheriff Jeffrey Lyde, the deputy was shot in his bullet-proof vest and is expected to be okay.
+When Chitwood walked up, he was shot and returned fire, the sheriff’s office said.
+According to Clay County Sheriff Jeffrey Lyde, Chitwood was shot in his bulletproof vest and is expected to be okay.

-Lyde said the license plate number of the vehicle is FXJ-1334.
-Sheriff Lyde says the plates are stolen.
+Lyde said the license plate number of the vehicle is FXJ-1334, and the plates are stolen.

 Crime Stoppers is offering a $5,000 award for any information leading to the arrest.